doublesecretagency/craft-googlemaps/docs/address-field/twig.md

 # Using an Address in Twig

+## Example

+This is a very simple example of what is possible with the Address field...

 <img class="dropshadow" :src="$withBase('/images/address-field/basic-example.png')" alt="Example using the address of the Empire State Building">

-The screenshot above is a very simple example of what is possible with the Address field.
-Each Address field will provide an [Address Model](/models/address-model/), which is extremely powerful and flexible.

-Here is the Twig code which generated that screenshot...
+And here is the Twig code which produced the screenshot above...

 ```twig
 {# Show the entry title #}